 - Drink from glass bottles: Buy liquids that come in glass bottles instead of plastic bottles or cans, and use glass baby bottles instead of plastic ones.

 - Stay away from BPA products: As much as possible, limit your contact with receipts, as these contain high levels of BPA.

 - Be selective with toys: Make sure that plastic toys you buy for your children are made from BPA-free material — especially for toys your little ones are likely to chew or suck on.

 - Don't microwave plastic: Microwave and store food in glass rather than plastic.

-- Buy powdered infant formula: Some recommend powders over liquids from BPA containers, as liquid is likely to absorb more BPA from the container.
+- Buy powdered infant formula: Some experts recommend powders over liquids from BPA containers, as liquid is likely to absorb more BPA from the container.

 As for others, occasionally drinking from a "PC" plastic bottle or eating from a can is probably not a reason to panic.

 That said, swapping plastic containers for BPA-free ones requires very little effort for a potentially big health impact.